mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 end
 ```

-The core components of a Phoenix appplication are plugs.
+The core components of a Phoenix application are plugs.
 This includes endpoints, routers and controllers.
 There are two flavors of `Plug`, function plugs and module plugs.
 We'll be using the latter in this example, but I highly suggest checking out the [docs](https://hexdocs.pm/plug/readme.html).

 Let's examine the code above, you'll notice there are two functions already defined:
 * `init/1` which initializes any arguments or options to be passed to `call/2` (executed at compile time)